CompCogNeuro/book/README.md

 * [PDF](https://github.com/CompCogNeuro/ed4/releases/download/v1.0.0/ccnbook_ed4.pdf) --- best for printing

-* [ePub](https://github.com/CompCogNeuro/ed4/releases/download/v1.0.0/ccnbook_ed4.epub) --- opens in e.g., Mac iBooks
+* [ePub](https://github.com/CompCogNeuro/ed4/releases/download/v1.0.0/ccnbook_ed4.epub) --- opens in e.g., Mac iBooks -- also works on Kindle too.

-* [Kindle / MOBI](https://github.com/CompCogNeuro/ed4/releases/download/v1.0.0/ccnbook_ed4.mobi) --- you can email this to yourself at your amazon kindle account to get it on your device: https://www.amazon.com/gp/sendtokindle/email
+* [Kindle / MOBI](https://github.com/CompCogNeuro/ed4/releases/download/v1.0.0/ccnbook_ed4.mobi) --- Note: no longer supported by Amazon, next release will have KPF version -- epub version is recommended in the meantime.
+You can email this to yourself at your amazon kindle account to get it on your device: [Kindle help page](https://www.amazon.com/gp/help/customer/display.html?nodeId=G7NECT4B4ZWHQ8WV)

 * [Amazon.com](https://www.amazon.com//dp/B007H9YWAG) --- you can pay $2.99 (lowest price possible) to have Amazon upload the book to your kindle, or roughly $35 for them to send you an on-demand paperback print version (in color)